 Civilian federal workers are covered under the Federal Employees’ Compensation Act (FECA), which provides benefits for Federal workers who are injured on the job, or who have sustained a work-related illness.

 Although the Department of Labor administers the FECA program, all Department of Commerce (DOC) claims and claims-related material should be sent to the DOC centralized processing office, which is the OWCP contractor, Contract Claims Services, Incorporated (CCSI, L.P.).
 This contractor has extensive experience processing Federal government workers' compensation claims, and has an excellent customer service.
 CCSI works closely with the Department of Labor to ensure all claims are processed timely.

 All claims and claims-related information should be forwarded to CCSI, as follows:

-In order to ensure timely claims submission, please have your supervisor send all initial claims (CA-1's and CA-2's) and claims for disability compensation (CA-7's) by FAX or Federal Express to the following address:
+In order to ensure timely claims submission, please have your supervisor use ECOMP https://www.ecomp.dol.gov/# to file initial claims (CA-1's and CA-2's) and claims for disability compensation (CA-7's) or by FAX, UPS or Federal Express to the following address:

 All other claims-related documents should be sent to this address:

 P.O.
 Box 542528

 Dallas, TX 75354-2528